Yassalab/yassalab.github.io/index.md

 * * *

-### Powerful queries to the lab database of neuropsychs.
+### Powerful queries to the lab database of neuropsychs

 [Queries](https://github.com/yassalab/RedCapQueries)